 HANOVER TOWNSHIP WEBSITE

-Visit the website.
+Visit the Township's website to learn of COVID-19 related postponements, closings and messages that are important to you in our community.
 The Township's website is both interactive and allows you far greater knowledge of what's happening in our organizations and our community.

 HOME SAFETY INFORMATION

 Please visit our Helpful Links Section to view new Fire and Home Safety Links.
 Our Thanks to Lisa Gonzalez of EldersCorps.Org for sharing this information!

 EMERGENCY NOTIFICATIONS SYSTEM